OlineStaerke/Ml_Ops_Project/README.md

 Data Drifting is one of the main reasons model accuracy decreases over time.
 Therefore, it is good practice to implement a drift detection method to monitor the data .
 Here, the TorchDrift implementation is added to the model.py but not used, due to time constraints.
 Drift Detection is measured in terms of score and p-value when using the TrochDrift.

 ## Continuous Integration
-The porject is covered by a python continuous integration building framework, provided by GitHub.
+The project is covered by a python continuous integration building framework, provided by GitHub.
 Additionally, Unit Tests making sure that data is properly loaded as expected and training is done properly.